-I Never Planned To Be In Printing
+I Never Planned To Be In The Printing Industry

 Rapid Growth & Innovative Technologies

 As the high-tech industry grew, so did Bindco.
 After we became the world’s largest supplier of custom printed binders, we added printing, packaging, media duplication, assembly, and fulfillment.

 In the late 80s, I became interested in emerging technologies that allowed Bindco to lead the industry in two key areas: E-Commerce and On-Demand Printing.